 VCU School of the Arts in Qatar Annual Fashion Show

-Summary: This annual event is the most anticipated fashion event in the country.
-Attracting more than 1,500 guests over three nights and more than 400 via livestream.
+Summary: Hosted in Doha, Qatar, this annual event is the most anticipated fashion event in the country, attracting more than 1,500 guests over three nights and more than 400 via livestream.
 The event features celebrity guest and student designers.
 Guests are treated to gift bags filled with sponsor give-a-ways, special shopping discounts and a reception at a high-end restaurant within The Gate Mall.

 It’s a lavish affair attracting members of the Qatar Royal Family, ambassadors and regional celebrities.
 The event raised funds for student service-learning trips to Indonesia.